heptarch/heptarch.github.io/drafts/tarkovsky.md

 </p>

-The drawer opened to reveal---not continental travel arrangements or negotiations for Cannes---but a few scraps of paper, some keys, and a pile of ash.
+The drawer opened to reveal---not continental travel arrangements or negotiations for Cannes---but a few scraps of paper, some weathered keys, and a pile of ash.
 I removed it and carefully placed it on the floor to get a better sense of its arrangement.